Speaker Bios

 Daniel Emr

-Founder and Executive Director, Worthwhile Wear
+Founder and Executive Director, Worthwhile Wear, Inc.

-Daniel Emr is founder and executive director of Worthwhile Wear, an organization that rescues and restores women from sex trafficking through vocational training centers.
+Daniel Emr is founder and executive director of Worthwhile Wear, Inc., an organization that rescues and restores women from sex trafficking through vocational training centers.
 Emr provides oversight and strategic guidance throughout the organization while working with staff to continually monitor and improve services.
 His passion for helping those who have been harmed stems from growing up in Ukraine as a missionary kid.

 Earlier, he spent close to six years working in marketing and sales at an engineering firm before he left everything to follow his desire to help survivors of human trafficking.